Teenage boy charged with girl's murder

 A 13-year-old boy has been charged with the murder of a teenager who was found dead in County Dublin.

-Anastasia Kriegel's body was discovered in a disused farmhouse on the Clonee Road in Lucan in County Dublin on Thursday.
+Anastasia Kriegel's body was discovered in a disused farmhouse on the Clonee Road in Lucan in County Dublin last Thursday.

 The 14-year-old, who was known as Ana, was last seen at St Catherine's Park, a 200 acre wood, at 5:30pm on Monday.